Thursday, May 24, 2012

 Saturday, May 10, 2008

-This video was our first traditional (non-Temple) video shoot.
+This video was one of our first traditional (non-Temple) video shoots.
 We shot at the Canterbury Place in Bountiful, UT.
 Our equipment, shooting ability and knowledge has come a long way since then, but it's sure fun to watch the old stuff!